 Jeremiah 13:15 “Hear ye, and give ear; be not proud: for the LORD hath spoken.”

-Both to what goes before, and what follows after.
-The words doubled denote the closest and strictest attention.
+Both to what goes before and what follows after.
+The repeated words indicate the need for the closest and strictest attention.

-God is asking them one more time, to listen and understand before it is too late.
-It is also explained in this that this is not Jeremiah speaking to them, but the LORD through the mouth of Jeremiah.
+God is asking them one more time to listen and understand before it is too late.
+It is also clear that this is not Jeremiah speaking to them, but the LORD through the mouth of Jeremiah.
 Some of them were far too proud to accept a message coming out of the mouth of a youth, as being from God.
 I can just hear them saying: Who does he think he is, telling us what to do?

 Jeremiah 13:16 “Give glory to the LORD your God, before he cause darkness, and before your feet stumble upon the dark mountains, and, while ye look for light, he turn it into the shadow of death, [and] make [it] gross darkness.”

 “Give glory to the LORD”: Show by repentance and obedience to God that you respect His majesty.